anas26a/showcaseSERL/README.md

-Here's an enhanced version of your `README.md` to ensure that any user who clones your project will have all the information they need to run it successfully.
-I’ll also clarify instructions for dependencies, environment variables, and initial setup.

----

 # ShowcaseSERL

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
 The project is designed to showcase projects in a portfolio-like display with features such as filtering, QR code generation, and kiosk mode.